-Once the main development areas of the project were identified, a remote working pilot was begun, and were identified productivity indicators to measure the increase in terms of efficiency, with respect to the new organisational methods and to enhance existing technology, in support of new interaction methods.
+Once the main development areas of the project were identified, a remote working pilot was begun, and productivity indicators were identified to measure the increase in terms of effithey work.
+With this in mind, Moncler launched ciency, with respect to the new organisational methods and to enhance existing technology, in support of new interaction methods.

-At the same time as the launch of the New Ways of Working project, the Milan office (via Solari) refurbishment began, to create new spaces that would facilitate the new ways of working, including open spaces, modular meeting rooms and spaces for individual activities.
+At the same time as the launch of the New Ways ing open spaces, modular meeting rooms and spaces for individual activities.